 Are you worried about holiday shopping scams?
 According to data from the Better Business Bureau, you should be.

 It’s that time of year again when the holidays arrive in succession, and scammers take note.
 While you place a cornucopia on your dining room table, fraudsters are developing new ways to steal your hard-earned cash.

-Due to the internet, con artists and thieves don’t need to know you personally – they can collect funds and credit card information from people half a world away.
-The holidays give online and offline thieves multiple opportunities to steal, anonymously con others or phish private information.
+Due to the internet, con artists and thieves don’t need to know you personally – they can collect funds through payment options, such as CashApp and PayPal, and credit card information from people half a world away.
+The holidays give online and offline thieves multiple opportunities to steal, anonymously con others, or phish private information.
 As you focus on winter decorations and holiday lights, fraud is targeting trusting shoppers, such as you and your loved ones.